 I adore summer in my hometown of Vancouver.
 But – confession time – my favorite time of year has to be the fall.
 The busy summer tourist season has waned, leaving space to walk, hike and bike about town on crisp, sunny days.
 If autumn is the perfect time to visit Vancouver, it’s also a fabulous season to enjoy the green heart and urban oasis of the city, Stanley Park.

-Here are my recommendations on how to spend a fantastic autumn day enjoying the wonders of Stanley Park.
+Here are my recommendations on how to spend a fantastic autumn day at Stanley Park.

 Start at the Vancouver Aquarium

 The Vancouver Aquarium is a big reason why Stanley Park is such a popular destination.
 Canada’s largest aquarium has been located here since 1956, and is a trove of aquatic animal and ocean life, with a mission of conservation through interpretation, education and marine research.